 I'm not a talented genealogist, so the way I organize and display family tree data is probably wrong.
 I simply indent below each individual to indicate birth/death dates, marriages, locations, parents, siblings and children.
 Two main sections are the Goddens from Dad's side and the Billingtons from Mum's.
 Underlined text indicates is a clickable link to a related page.

 This website is a ongoing work-in-progress that needs your help.
-If you have corrections, additonal facts, photos or interesting stories, please contact me.
+If you have corrections, additional facts, photos or interesting stories, please contact me.
 If you see information or photos that you feel are incorrect or embarrassing, simply let me know and I'll either delete the entry or make your preferred changes.

 The clickable links below begin this family history, starting with how I came to America as a boy.
 Then we'll delve deep into Mum and Dad...as I called my parents while growing up in Merry Olde England back in the 1960s.
 Groovy, baby!